MicrosoftDocs/visualstudio-docs/mac/azure-functions-lab.md

 1. In the browser, the XML result of the method will be rendered.
 As expected, the hardcoded addition operation produces a plausible sum.
 Note, if you only see "3" in Safari, go to **Safari > Preferences > Advanced** and tick the "**Show Develop menu in menu bar**" checkbox and reload the page.

 1. In **Visual Studio for Mac**, click the **Stop** button to end the debug session.
-Don't forget to restart (stop and then run) the debugging session each time you make changes in order for those changes to apply to the code being tested.
+To ensure that new changes are picked up, don't forget to restart (stop and then run) the debugging session.

     ![](media/azure-functions-lab-image22.png)